samlawski/codecookies/flask-2-tutorial/09-crud.md

 ## Create

-Right now we have an empty database.
-In order to read anything we first need to create something.
+Right now, we have an empty database.
+To read anything, we first need to create something.
 Let's create a bunch of our cookies as records in the database.

-When developers want to add a bunch of data to a database at once they usually do that with a **seed** script file.
+When developers want to add a bunch of data to a database, they usually do that with a **seed** script file.
 So let's do exactly that.
 Create a file and folder at the following path:

 * **/app/scripts/seed.py**